Rampton, Nottinghamshire

 Rampton is a village in the civil parish of Rampton and Woodbeck, about 6 mi east of Retford in the Bassetlaw district, in the county of Nottinghamshire, England.
 The parish is long and thin, extending about 7 mi east–west but only about 1 mi north–south.
 Its eastern boundary is the River Trent, which here also forms the county boundary with Lincolnshire.

 The parish is best known for Rampton Secure Hospital, which is at the hamlet of Woodbeck about 1.5 mi west of Rampton village.
 The parish was renamed from Rampton to Rampton and Woodbeck on the 1st of April 2018.

 The 2011 Census recorded the parish population as 1,139.

 History

 The toponym "Rampton" is probably derived from Old English Ramm-tūn, meaning "farmstead where rams are kept".

 The village was an important manor from Norman times.
 The old manor house was pulled down around 1720, having been held by the Stanhope and Babington families.
 All that survives is the gateway, which includes the arms of Babington.

 On the eastern boundary of All Saints' churchyard is a mid-16th-century Tudor gateway to Old Manor Farm.
 It is brick with terracotta panels and is a Grade I listed building.
 It used to lead to the manor house, which was demolished about 1851.

 The area used to be served by Cottam railway station, just over 1 mi northeast of Rampton village.
 The station opened in 1850 and closed in 1959.

+Rampton Manor

+In 1892 Manchester Corporation proposed buying the Rampton Manor estate for £60,000 and using it to dispose of 20,000 tons per year of manure and street sweepings.
+15,000 tons of this would have been 'good nightsoil' from privies.
+They proposed buying the 'exceedingly poor' land from the Eyre family.
+The Local Government Board rejected the borrowing needed for the scheme in December 1892 and so Rampton avoided this disaster.